pulibrary/dpul-collections/docs/success_metrics.md

 ## Success Metrics

-DPUL Collections is a success if patrons are inspired to transformative use of PUL Material, whether they knew we had that material or not.
+DPUL & DPUL Collections is a success if patrons are inspired towards transformative use of PUL Material, whether they knew we had that material or not.

 To measure that success, we have the following metric vectors: